What's the recovery like for Tattoo Removal?

 Immediately after

-Treated area looks white or frosted — this is a normal reaction to the laser and resolves within minutes.
-Redness, swelling, and a sensation like a mild sunburn follow.
+The treated area turns white or 'frosted' within seconds — a normal gas reaction to the laser that fades in minutes.
+Redness, swelling, and a mild-sunburn feeling follow.

 Hours 2–24

-Swelling peaks in the first few hours.
-Some blistering is normal, especially on darker or denser ink.
-Apply the provided ointment and keep the area covered with a non-stick bandage.
+Swelling peaks in the first hours, and blistering is normal, especially on dense or dark ink.
+Apply the ointment and keep the area covered with a non-stick bandage.
+Do not pop blisters.

 Days 2–5